-SAMHSA offers a variety of training resources on medication-assisted treatment (MAT) as well as other substance use disorder treatment topics to educate and assist programs and practitioners to provide evidence-based treatment.
+SAMHSA offers a variety of training resources on the treatment of substance use disorder treatment topics to educate and assist programs and practitioners to provide evidence-based treatment.

 Training a diverse and qualified behavioral health workforce is essential to meeting the nation’s needs.
-SAMHSA provides multiple training opportunities for MAT and general substance use disorder treatment.
+SAMHSA provides multiple training opportunities for MOUD and general substance use disorder treatment.

 Learn more at Practitioner Training.